IntelMin/IntelMin/README.md

 - ⚡ Fun fact: ...
 -->

--- Senior Blockchain Engineer --
+👋 <b>Senior Blockchain Engineer</b>

-Enthusiastic full-stack engineer with 7+ years of experience in software development.
+<i>Enthusiastic full-stack engineer with 7+ years of experience in software development.

 Participated in the complete product development lifecycle of successfully launched applications based on AI and blockchain technology.